 Written towards a juvenile readership, the book with roots in humanism, is by far not limited to age and for an important piece of literature it has been in Japan, it has captured and breached the generations all the many decades after its creation.
 It will now be up to Miyazaki-Sensei to pull all the master in him to bring out the beauty of this novel to the next generation and the world, neatly penned and prepared for him by Yoshino-Sensei.

 Maybe the timing for the re-print of the book and upcoming anime could not be more opportune, the soil not more fertile to receive the important messages this classic has to sow.
-As personal freedom is desirable for our evolution, the present tendency of a sole me-first attitude, missing etiquette in interactions with others, intolerance with nationalism in trend (similar to that before WW II) and widening wealth gap between the social shifts, perhaps a timely reminder for consideration and respect of others, no matter their social standing, origin, multitude of views and backgrounds.
+As personal freedom is desirable for our own evolution, the present tendency of a sole me-first attitude, missing etiquette in interactions with others, intolerance with nationalism in trend (similar to that before WW II) and widening wealth gap between the social shifts, perhaps a timely reminder for consideration and respect of others, no matter their social standing, origin, multitude of views and backgrounds.
 These are some of the strong morals between these book covers.
 Maybe also a reason for Miyazaki Sensei’s ambitious aim to finish production before Japan to hosting the Olympic Summer Games 2020 in Tokyo, when the whole world will be to visit.

-A bits about the Book
+A bits about the book

 The main character of the story is 15 year old Junichi Honda.
 He is a clever fellow with excellent grades at school, but also a bit a mischievous kid – in a innocent way.
 Playful a nature he is, he likes nothing more than a good tag-of-war with rhinoceros beetles.
 Because he can’t let from it even during classes, it has yet prevented him to become head of class 😋

 After his father’s death, he and his mom, together with a maiden and the old housekeeper, move out of the city mansion into the suburbs.
-In the person of his caring uncle, who lives close by and frequents the home often or Junichi stops by in return for talks, he has something like a father figure he receives advise from.
-His uncle is his confidant and also the person, who gave him the nickname Coper-Kun (コペル君), allusion to Nicolaus Copernicus (ニコラウス・コペルニクス) the well known mathematician and astronomer 🧐 of the 15th and 16th century, who rebutted the common misconception of the earthen ball being at the center of the universe.
+In the person of his caring uncle, who lives close by and who frequents the home often or vice versa, Junichi stops by in return for talks, he has something like a father figure he receives advise from.
+His uncle is his confidant and also the person, who gave him the nickname Coper-Kun (コペル君), allusion to Nicolaus Copernicus (ニコラウス・コペルニクス), the well known mathematician and astronomer 🧐 of the 15th and 16th century, who rebutted the common misconception of the earthen ball being at the center of the universe.

 The book is 318 pages long and so quite a read.
 The reader follows in 10 chapters the experiences of Junichi and his best pals Kitami-Kun, Mizutani-kun and his elder sister Katsuko-chan, Urakawa-kun, exploring also scientific and world historic events with his literate uncle or receives a simple, yet important hint from his mom’s memory: